 Did the government consult with impacted residents?

-Yes, we met with impacted residents, business owners, recreational users, and other key stakeholders in 2015 and 2016 to explain the agreement and to identify and discuss issues related to low water levels at Ghost Reservoir.
-We held numerous
+Yes, officials met with impacted residents, business owners, recreational users and other key stakeholders in 2015 and 2016, through a series of open houses, to explain the agreement and to identify and discuss issues related to low water levels at Ghost Reservoir.
+Moving forward, seasonal operating information can be found on the "Provincial Rivers App".

 How does the agreement with TransAlta relate to the mandate of the Bow River Working Group?